dashpay/sentinel/README.md

 Sentinel is an autonomous agent for persisting, processing and automating Dash V12.1 governance objects and tasks, and for expanded functions in the upcoming Dash V13 release (Evolution).

-Sentinel is implemented as a Python application that binds to a local MySQL and v12.1 dashd instance on each Dash V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 12.1 dashd instance on each Dash V12.1 Masternode.

 This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.